nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/chat-api-overview.md

 ## REST vs Websocket Streaming APIs

-There are two ways to use the chat APIs: REST and streaming via websocket.
+There are two ways to use the older chat APIs: REST and streaming via websocket.
 The REST API is the simplest as its just a simple HTTP request and response.
 The streaming API is more complex as it requires a websocket connection to be established and maintained.
 The streaming API is more efficient as it allows you to receive responses as soon as they are available, rather than waiting for the entire response to be generated.
 It also allows you to display the answers as they are being generated, rather than waiting for the entire response to be generated then returned.
 This makes for a much more interactive experience for the user.